Francis Tallents: Shrewsbury Academy

 Shrewsbury Academy was a dissenting academy started in Shrewsbury by Tallents in about 1697, which passed to the control of James Owen in 1699.
 Owen died 1706 and his place was filled by Samuel Benion, M.D.
 The academy continued to about 1708.

 Death

-He died at Shrewsbury on 11 April 1708, aged nearly eighty-nine, and was buried on the 15th in St. Mary's Church.
+He died at Shrewsbury on 11 April 1708, aged nearly eighty-nine, and was buried on 15 April in St Mary's Church.
 He composed his own epitaph.

 Works

 His 1705 History of Schism involved him in controversy with the nonjuring clergyman Samuel Grascome (1641–1708).

 Besides a sermon preached at the funeral of Philip Henry, republished in ‘Eighteen Sermons,’ London, 1816, Tallents published: